Niger entry requirements for Lebanon passport holders

 Frequently asked questions

-No. Niger does not offer visa on arrival for Lebanese passport holders.
-You must obtain a visa from a Nigerien embassy before travel.
+No. Lebanese passport holders are not eligible for visa on arrival.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Yes.
-Niger requires proof of yellow fever vaccination for all travellers over 1 year old.
-You'll need to show the yellow card (International Certificate of Vaccination) at immigration.
+Niger requires a yellow fever vaccination certificate for all travellers over 1 year old.
+You'll need to show it at immigration, and without it you could be refused entry or forced to get vaccinated on arrival (which is not ideal).

 Official sources